4n3w/docs-tap/scst-scan/install-trivy-integration.hbs.md

 >Note: Using a relocated database means you are taking responsibility for keeping it up to date in a timely manner to ensure security scans are relevant.
 Stale databases weaken your security posture.

-If you have a host with access, you can use oras cli to perform a copy.
+If you have a host with access, you can use the `oras` cli to perform a copy.
 ```shell
 oras copy -r ghcr.io/aquasecurity/trivy-db:2 registry.company.com/project_name/trivy-db:2 # the tag of 2 is required